celery1124/celery1124.github.io/_pages/about.md

 My research interest is SW/HW co-design and implementation of computer system with field programmable gate array (FPGA) for hybrid memory/storage system.
 I also worked on serveral projects on top of Samsung new released [KV-SSDs](https://github.com/OpenMPDK/KVSSD).

 My previous work centers on design and implementation of high-speed data acquisition and broadband signal processing systems.
-Please see more details on the [project](https://sites.google.com/view/mian-qin/projects?authuser=0) page of my [website](https://www.celery1124.com).
+Please see more details on the [project](https://www.celery1124.com/projects) page of my [website](https://www.celery1124.com).

 ## Contact
-celery1124 **at** tamu **dot** edu
+celery1124 **at** tamu **dot** edu (expire in Aug 2024)

 morrisqin **at** gmail **dot** com